kesslerdev/game-framework/packages/quarkit-core/README.md

 # Quarkit Game Framework (QGF)

-the goal of this project is handle a game (based on sef)
+the goal of this project is handle a game

 ## Install